Clementol/sample-booking/README.md

 4. Returns all the available **Locations** within a specific Radius based on GPS coordinates
 5. Add logic to the Booking creation endpoint (from task 4) to check if the Trainer is available on the specified dates
 6. Add a UI to create a Booking (can be done with the frontend framework of your choice, we recommend [VueJS](https://vuejs.org/))

+## How to submit:

+* Clone this repository to you local machine
+* Create a new branch for your submission
+* Do you work on that branch
+* Once you are done, submit a PR with your work